 Solution 7.8.
-Recall that an equivalence relation E on X is a subset of X^2 .
-Since $X = \llbracket 4 \rrbracket$ we may visualise X^2 as a four-by-four grid of squares.
+Recall that an equivalence relation E on X is a subset of $X^2$ .
+Since $X = \llbracket 4 \rrbracket$ we may visualise $X^2$ as a four-by-four grid of squares.
 We visualise E by filling in some of the squares of the grid - blank squares do not belong to E. Finally, we give each filled square a colour, and insist that filled squares in the same row or column receive the same colour.
 (The reason for this will be explained when we discuss equivalence classes.)
-All equivalence relations on $\llbracket 4 \rrbracket$, represented in this fashion, are drawn in Figure A.1.
+All equivalence relations on $\llbracket 4 \rrbracket$ , represented in this fashion, are drawn in Figure A.1.
+Each of the properties of an equivalence relation places a condition on the diagrams of Figure A.1.